emso-eric/emso-metadata-specifications/EMSO_metadata.md

 the use of CF standard names, well-defined units, and controlled vocabularies, enabling automated processing, comparison, and integration of EMSO observations within operational oceanography and long-term climate applications.

-Environmental data variable follow the OceanSITES 4-letter naming conventions odes for variables, e.g. "TEMP" for temperature.
+Environmental data variable follow the OceanSITES 4-letter naming conventions codes for variables, e.g. "TEMP" for temperature.
 If OceanSITES does not provide a definition for a certain variable, the [NVS P02](http://vocab.nerc.ac.uk/collection/P02) shall be used.
 If the variable is not present in OceanSITES nor in P02, then a code from [Copernicus Marine in situ TAC - physical parameters list](https://archimer.ifremer.fr/doc/00422/53381/) shall be used.
 If the variable is not properly described